Large Noise in Variational Regularization: General Estimates

 Obviously, this estimate is not optimal under most conditions since it does not involve the first term in $F_{\alpha,\zeta}$.
 As we shall see below the bound can be improved under certain conditions, depending also on the homogeneity properties of $R$. \end{rem}

-In the case of a Hilbert space regularization, $R(u) = \frac{1}2 \Vert u\Vert^2$, we have
+In the case of a Hilbert space regularization, $R(u) = \frac{1}2 \Vert u\Vert_X^2$, we have

 and the problem of computing the minimizer is a classical Tikhonov regularization problem.
 In particular in this example but also in the more general case the minimization of $E_{\alpha,\zeta}$ is closely related to the minimization in the definition of distance functions, roughly it can be understood as some kind of Lagrange multiplier formulation of the constrained problem for computing $d_\rho$.
+Moreover, it can be related to classical source conditions $ \vartheta = (K^* K)^\nu w^*$, which are routinely used in the linear theory (cf. \cite{engl1996regularization}).
+We will provide other examples of approximate source conditions and their implications for functionals with a certain degree of homogeneity in Section 3.

-We finally mention that we can also rewrite the a-priori estimate from Proposition \ref{minestimate} in terms of the approximate source condition \eqref{eq:source}
+We finally mention that we can also rewrite the a-priori estimate from Proposition \ref{minestimate} in terms of the approximate source condition \eqref{eq:sourcecondition}

+with any $\zeta\in(0,1)$.
+Moreover, the approximate source conditions match well the use of Bregman distances as an error measure.
+Indeed, using the definition \eqref{Bregman1} of Bregman distance and completely analogous techniques as in the following one can show a conditional well-posedness result in the (symmetric) Bregman distances for all elements $u_1$, $u_2$ and their subgradients satisfying an approximate source condition and a bound $R(u_1-u_2) \leq \gamma$, i.e.